 Day 17: Hanging w/Ribs Down.
-So the pre-requisites to this move are contained in videos in this blog post on hyper-mobility (https://nutritiousmovement.com/hypermobility-and-12-steps-…/).
-Once your elbows and scaps can be held where you want them, see what you can do about your ribs.
-If you’ve been thrusting, adding #ribsdown to hanging will ramp the #coreactivity (If you’re working through my book#DiastasisRecti, add this element to your hanging if you haven’t been).
+The pre-requisites to this move are contained in videos in this post on hyper-mobility.
+Once your elbows and scapulas can be held where you want them, see what you can do about your ribs.
+If you’ve been thrusting, adding #ribsdown to hanging will ramp the activity in the core musculature.
+If you’re working through my book#DiastasisRecti, add this element to your hanging if you haven’t been.

 Day 19: Rectus Femoris Stretch.
-Before you assume the typical quad stretch form (big picture), place a rolled towel beneath your ASIS (bony top points of your pelvis) and lower your pubic symphysis to the ground.
+Before you assume the typical quad stretch form (big picture), place a rolled towel beneath your A.S.I.S. (bony top points of your pelvis aka the anterior superior iliac spines) and lower your pubic symphysis to the ground.
 This will bring in the oft-circumvented RF muscle, which can be chronically tilting your pelvis (thus affecting core strength).

 Day 20.
+Quad stretch with forward bend.
 Grab an ankle (vs foot) like you’re doing a quad stretch.
 Then, to see how the connective tissue is relating some parts to others, bend forward at the hips to touch the floor (keep that back leg lifting and your pelvis from twisting).
 Start by doing this to the seat of a chair and go farther as you can.
 Keep standing leg straight!

 Day 22: Thoracic Stretch.
 Use a counter, a wall, tree, or pole and extend your shoulders and spine (minimize the rib-thrust though).